 DU follows the credit hour system where students register for a certain number of credits per semester.
 A student is given an opportunity to choose his/her courses with the help of academic advisor during the registration period.
 Students should use the advanced online registration system of DU to register and make any Drop/Add operation.
-However, if for any reason, the online facility was not possible, the student has an opportunity to make changes during the Add-and-Drop period by submitting a "Add-and-Drop Form" approved by the academic advisor to the DAR.
-A student may change a section provided it does not create a time conflict with his/her current schedule.
+However, if for any reason, the online facility was not possible, the student has an opportunity to make changes during the Add-and-Drop period by submitting a "Add-and-Drop Form" approved by the academic advisor to the DARSA.